 "performance artist" depicting the scanning process and serving as an observational tool.
-Our research aims to contribute to the fields of art and science by exploring new forms of artistic expression through cutting-edge technology.
-Our ultimate goal is to promote research in digitization and AI by creating 3D models of organisms that will help raise awareness of their importance and contribute to their preservation.
+The research aims to contribute to the fields of art and science by exploring new forms of artistic expression through cutting-edge technology.
+The ultimate goal is to promote research in digitization and AI by creating 3D models of organisms that will help raise awareness of their importance and contribute to their preservation.

 The project Big-Bug Immersion aims for high-detailed scans, therefore we test different techniques